hashicorp/terraform-provider-tfe/website/docs/d/github_installation.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The internal ID of the Github Installation.
 This is different from the `installation_id`.
-* `installation_id` - The ID of the Github Installation as shown in Github.
-* `name` - Name of the Github Installation as shown in Github.